-As a small business owner, you have rules that your employees must follow throughout their day.
-That same concept can be applied to their interaction with your company’s computers and digital network – especially since a single mistake can put important data at risk.
-By establishing an acceptable use policy, you direct how you expect your employees to use their work computers and the internet while on the clock.
+As a small business owner, you have rules your employees must follow during their workday, whether they’re in the office or working remotely.
+That same concept can be applied to their interaction with your company’s computers and digital network – especially since a single mistake can put critical data at risk.
+By establishing an acceptable use policy, you direct how you expect your employees to use their work computers, devices and the internet while on the clock.

 Editor’s note: Need employee monitoring software for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 An acceptable use policy (AUP) in the workplace, also known as an acceptable usage policy or fair use policy, establishes rules for how employees can use their company’s computer system and access its network.
 It also covers the kind of data they can use after being granted network access.